michaelschulte/InducingCognitiveProcesses/README.md

-# InducingCognitiveProcesses
+# Inducing Thought Processes

+This repository contains data collected for:
+Schulte-Mecklenbeck, M., Kühberger, A., Gagl, B., & Hutzler, F. (2017).
+Inducing Thought Processes: Bringing Process Measures and Cognitive Processes Closer Together.
+Journal of Behavioral Decision Making.

-Inferring cognitive processes from observational data is a central element in the study of cognition.
-The assumption of a link between the observation of a process and the directly related cognitive process may, however, fall prey to a misattribution between the two.
-To improve our understanding of this mapping we collected eye-movement data from participants making decisions in risky gambles while either being instructed to use a specific strategy (expected value or lexicographic heuristic), or without a strategy instruction.
-We measured information acquisition patterns and attention to specific dimensions of the gambles.
+The challenge in inferring cognitive processes from observational data is to correctly align overt behavior with its covert cognitive process.
+To improve our understanding of the overt–covert mapping in the domain of decision making, we collected eye-movement data during decisions between gamble-problems.
+Participants were either free to choose or instructed to use a specific choice strategy (maximizing expected value or a choice heuristic).
+We found large differences in looking patterns between free and instructed choices.
+However, looking patterns provided no support for the common assumption that attention is equally distributed between outcomes and probabilities, even when participants were instructed to maximize expected value.
+Eye-movement data are to some extent ambiguous with respect to underlying cognitive processes.

 Variable description: